MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/set-up-ad-units-in-your-app.md

 ---
 author: Xansky
 ms.assetid: bb105fbe-bbbd-4d78-899b-345af2757720
-description: Learn how to add application ID and ad unit ID values from the Windows Dev Center dashboard to your app before you submit your app to the Store.
+description: Learn how to add application ID and ad unit ID values from Partner Center to your app before you submit your app to the Store.
 title: Set up ad units in your app ms.author: mhopkins ms.date: 05/11/2018